Lucas, Theodore Mari.

 Languages: English and German (a)

 There is nothing known about his time before joining the company.
-He was 25 at that time and must have sailed somewhere.
+He was 25 at that time and thus must have sailed somewhere else.
 Either in sail or in steam.
 No records found as of yet.

-Married on 27 July 1876 at Rotterdam with Johanna Maria Nell (24) born on 14 Oct.
+He married on 27 July 1876 at Rotterdam with Johanna Maria Nell (24) born on 14 Oct.
 1851 at Rotterdam.
 Daughter of Jan Hendrik Nell and Catharina Francina Seback.
-It is unknown if there were children.
+There were four childeren.